 He has played with such esteemed Canadian chamber music ensembles such as The Array Ensemble, New Music Concerts, and TorQ Percussion Quartet.
 He regularly performs with Payadora Tango Ensemble, Toronto’s premier tango ensemble.
 In 2016, he performed an on-stage role as accordionist in the National Ballet of Canada’s “The Winter’s Tale” in its North American premiere and tour.

 Džinović holds a Master’s degree from the Anton Bruckner Private University for Music, Drama, and Dance in Linz (MA, 2008) and a Doctor of Musical Arts (DMA, 2017) in performance from the University of Toronto, where he studied with Joseph Macerollo.
 His doctoral thesis, “The Composer-Performer Interrelationship in the Bayan and Accordion Compositions of Sofia Gubaidulina,” examines the creative dialogues between Russian composer Sofia Gubaidulina and international performers that have yielded some of the most important works for accordion.

-Branko Džinović frequently co-produces and composes for various genres of the media; he has composed the soundtracks for two award-winning short films “Tata Morgana” and “Daddy’s Pride.”
-In 2010, he worked on “Phonart,” a cross-cultural project supported by the European Union, aiming to connect traditional and contemporary artists from Central and Eastern European countries.
+Džinović also frequently co-produces and composes for other artists; he composed the soundtracks for two award-winning short films Tata Morgana (2008) and Daddy’s Pride (2012).
+In 2010 he worked on “Phonart,” a cross-cultural project supported by the European Union which aimed to connect traditional and contemporary artists from Central and Eastern European countries.
 Džinović has recorded for Radio Belgrade, Radio Austria 1, and the BBC.
 As a soloist and a chamber musician, he has toured in the United States, Canada, England, Australia, New Zealand, Germany, Austria, Italy, the Netherlands, Norway, and the Czech Republic.